dewitt4/Cloud-Custodain/README.md

 provide unified operations and reporting.

-It integrates with lambda and cloudwatch events to provide for realtime enforcement of policies with builtin provisioning, or can isomorphically be used to query and operate against all of account resources.
+It integrates with lambda and cloudwatch events to provide for realtime enforcement of policies with builtin provisioning on new resources or it can be used to query and operate against all of account's extant resources.

 ## Links